maxculen86/arithmetic-calculator-backend/README.md

 # Arithmetic Calculator Backend

 This is the backend service for the Arithmetic Calculator application.
 It provides APIs for performing arithmetic operations, managing user balances, and handling user records.
+This project is self-hosted and runs on AWS.
+It only needs to be run locally for development or testing purposes.

 ## Project Structure